Eik-S/GS16_compiled/README.md

 changes the access rights to read/write/execute for every user
 ```
 3. Execute 'GS16.jar' in terminal using the following Arguments:
-  - wallGet: Get all Posts from the groups/persons wall set in 'vk_id_list.txt'
+  - updateData: Get all Posts from the groups/persons wall set in 'vk_id_list.txt' or update the already collected data for new posts
+    - The data will be saved in the data Folder, containing also a 'groupInfo.json' :exclamation: dont touch :exclamation:
+    - Posts will be saved in files per execution day.
+Please use this method just once on the initial day because of huge files been written.
   - wallSearch: Search for All Keywords from 'vk_keyword_list.txt' in all groups/persons set in 'vk_id_list.txt'
   - createGroupInfo: Create a Table with Domain, Name and Url information to every id in 'vk_id_list.txt'
   - findIds: Add the ids of the groups in 'vk_domain_list.txt' to 'vk_id_list.txt'